London Fashion Week: Live streaming

 In 2009, Burberry returned from showing in Milan to showing in London and the show was live-streamed.
 This began an era of "see now, buy now" shows.
 In spring 2010, London Fashion Week became the first of the "Big Four" fashion weeks to offer designers showing collections on the catwalk at Somerset House the opportunity to broadcast their shows live on the Internet.

 London Fashion Week Men's

 In June 2012, the British Fashion Council launched London Collections: Men, styled LC:M, which included Spring/Summer and Autumn/Winter shows.
 By June 2015, LC:M had 77 designers showing, a 67% increase since its launch in 2012.
 The event's name was changed to London Fashion Week Men's for the Autumn/Winter 2017 collections, which launched in January 2017, to better reflect the event's growing consumer focus.

+In June 2025, the British Fashion Council moved away from a standalone week of event's for men's fashion, instead launching menswear-focused London show rooms in Paris.

 London Fashion Week Festival

 Following London Fashion Week each season, the four-day London Fashion Week Festival (LFWF), formerly known as London Fashion Weekend, offers a consumer-orientated fashion week experience.

 Held at The Store Studios, 180 The Strand, LFWF allows consumers to shop a curated edit of designer collections at show-exclusive prices, sit front row at catwalk shows by London Fashion Week designers, get a head start on the key trends of the coming season and listen to talks by industry experts.